CFSAN-Biostatistics/CSP2/README.md

 ---
 ## Configuration
-Yenta options can be specified on the command line, or through the Nextflow configuration files [nexflow.config + conf/profiles.config]
+Yenta options can be specified on the command line, or through the Nextflow configuration files detailed in the next section.

 **Options with defaults include**:
 | Parameter    | Description                                                                                                               | Default                                   |